 The Shrine does not have fixed pews so can be used very flexibly; in recent years it has been used for exhibitions, fashion shows and a range of other events.

-If you would like to hire the Shrine for an event please use the form opposite to contact us.
+If you would like to hire the Shrine for an event please contact Vivienne Cooling at the HCT.